 Encourage dealers to work with service providers to get answers.

 One issue that had been flagged as problematic was investors buying a T+1 fund with proceeds from redeeming a T+2 fund (other than switches within on funds of one fund company which already settle on T+1).
 Fundserv’s Version 34 (to be in production as of June 10 will bring about changes with respect to in-cash transfers (ICTs) that will help deal with the mismatch problem from a dealer and advisor perspective, although leave the client out of the market for a day, which for most may not be an issue.
 The ICT function allows the advisor to enter both purchase of the T+1 and redemption of the T+2 fund at one time; the entire ICT will settle on T+2 (the buy fund must always be equal to or one day less than the settlement period of the sell side.

+Fewer seg funds remained on a T+3 or longer settlement cycle than conventional funds when the industry moved to a standard T+2 settlement cycle in 2017.
+We do not know whether this same pattern will apply in the move to T+1

 Attachment 3